HimoriK/Modern-Reverse-Engineering-Docs/rant.md

 * Ghidra has been gaining popularity despite using Java.
 * IDA industry standard, but policies restrict use.
+* Radare2 is CLI only, unless Iaito, & zero-sum forked.

 There are too many assembly languages, some of which are now depreciated.
 ARM, NASM, FASM/G & YASM popped up frequently in my searches, and are solid choices to learn.